ashsidhu/www-rickypedia-life/src/pages/about/index.md

 I think I am full of knowledge and wisdom.
 I am like Wikipedia.
 But my name is Ricky.
 So Rickypedia.
 Get it?
 Wikipedia, Rickypedia..
 Did you notice the extremely intelligent wordplay?
 OK nevermind.

-_Ok, seriously, with this blog, I will try to share some experiences from my 1 year solo motorcycle journey in South America._
+_Ok, seriously, with this blog, I will primarily try to share some experiences from my 1 year solo motorcycle journey in South America.
+Sometimes I will also share other stories and views, but motorcycle would probably remain the central theme._

-### So, are you travelling alone on a motorcycle in South America?
+### So, you are travelling alone on a motorcycle in South America?
 Are you crazy?

 No, I am not crazy.
 Trust me, I got checked from a professional.